 The cost of your wisdom teeth removal can vary depending on factors like the number of wisdom teeth you have, the type of anesthesia necessary, and your insurance coverage.
 If you are suffering from additional oral health complications, such as the presence of a cyst around the wisdom tooth or periodontal disease, this may also impact the cost of your procedure.

-To find out the exact cost of treatment, the best thing to do is to schedule a consultation appointment with one of our skilled oral and maxillofacial surgeons, Dr. Charles Stone and Dr. Brian Stone, at Southern Surgical Arts.
+To find out the exact cost of treatment, the best thing to do is to schedule a consultation appointment with one of our skilled oral and maxillofacial surgeons, Dr. Charles Stone, Dr. Brian Stone, or Dr. Wade Barker, at Southern Surgical Arts.
 After reviewing your conditional and current oral health, our highly trained office staff will be able to print an estimate of your costs.
-We pride ourselves on providing competitive pricing in Tyler, TX, and the surrounding East Texas region, and we accept a variety of insurance plans and payment methods to make payment simple and accessible.
+We pride ourselves on providing competitive pricing in Tyler, TX, Palestine, TX, and the surrounding East Texas region, and we accept a variety of insurance plans and payment methods to make payment simple and accessible.

 Investing in Your Oral Health